 It is important to note that some goods require registration before importing into Australia.
 Some of these products include industrial, agricultural, and veterinary chemicals.
 The regulation aims to ensure that the products are harmless when exposed to people and non-target species, either directly or through residues in treated foods.
 Essentially, it must be safe for the environment, effective against target species, and properly labelled and packaged before it can be brought into the country.

 All imports must accurately go through proper valuation to estimate the tariffs, duties, charges, and taxes.
 The most common method of valuing goods for customs purposes is by transaction value.
 Typically, it represents the actual paid (or payable) price for the imported goods.
-It is important to note that customs in Australia use the exchange rate on the day of exporting the products in the valuation.
+According to the Australian Border Force, it is important to note that customs in Australia use the exchange rate on the day of exporting the products in the valuation.

 Before you start importing to Australia, there are charges, taxes, and duties that may apply.
 The following costs depend on the value and classification of the products.
 Usually, customs clearance follows upon payment of the relevant tariffs.